spacemandev-git/qtumbounties/README.md

 Qmix is Qtum's in-browser Solidity IDE (an homage to [remix](https://remix.ethereum.org)).
 Qmix is currently very much in beta, and we're looking for feedback!
 We've got a bunch of things that currently don't work and a lot of room for feedback.

 Tasks:
-- We currently only allow importing files from within Qtum.
+- Medium - We currently only allow importing files from within Qtum.
 We want to allow imports from github gists as well.

 # x86 VM
 https://github.com/qtumproject/x86lib

 This is a specialized x86 based virtual machine implementing the Intel i686 instruction set.
 This is Qtum's future direction and will allow developers to write smart contracts in mainstream programming languages such as C++, Rust, and Go.
 There is also a prototype GCC based toolchain targeting the "operating system" implemented by this VM.

-Some additional (rough) information about the x86 VM is available [here](https://gist.github.com/Earlz/a42cfb526abb6108d82df0db1e702b5b).

 Tasks:

-* Add prototype x87 FPU instruction/register support that works on both x86 and ARM
+* hard - Add prototype x87 FPU instruction/register support that works on both x86 and ARM
-* Port LLVM toolchain to work on x86 VM's operating environment
+* medium - Port LLVM toolchain to work on x86 VM's operating environment
-* Port Go, Rust, or another language compiler to work on the x86 VM and with it's operating system
+* hard - Port Go, Rust, or another language compiler to work on the x86 VM and with it's operating system
-* Add more opcode and decoding tests to ensure all opcode functionality is correct
+* easy - Add more opcode and decoding tests to ensure all opcode functionality is correct

 # Web Wallet
 https://github.com/qtumproject/qtum-web-wallet